Intel CEO addresses Spectre and Meltdown bugs in CES keynote

 “Security is job No. 1 for Intel and our industry, and the primary focus of our decisions have been to keep our customers’ data safe,” Krzanich said.

-“We have no information these exploits have been used to obtain customer data,” Krzanich said.
-He also said that Intel’s software patches and other vendors’ updates would patch more than 90 percent of computers within a week, and a solution for all computers could be available by the end of the month.
+“We have no information [suggesting that] these exploits have been used to obtain customer data,” Krzanich said.
+He added that Intel’s software patches and other vendors’ updates would patch more than 90 percent of computers within a week, and a solution for all computers could be available by the end of the month.

 “When we come together like this, there are endless possibilities,” he said.

-The computing flaw was also addressed by Cristiano Amon, president of Qualcomm, at the company’s press event earlier in the day.
-I asked him if it would cause a delay in shipping Qualcomm chips, and he said he believed that the matter would be addressed through patches as well.
+The computing flaw was also addressed by Cristiano Amon, president of Qualcomm, at that company’s press event earlier in the day.
+I asked Amon if the issue would delay the shipment of Qualcomm chips, and he said he believed the matter would be addressed through patches.

-So far, the CEOs aren’t running away from the bug, and they’re being transparent about it.
+So far, CEOs aren’t shying away from addressing the bug, and they’re being transparent about it.
 That’s probably good PR advice.
-Meanwhile, check out the amazing video below, which is more like the kind of thing that Krzanich would rather have talked about at CES.
+Meanwhile, check out the amazing video below.

+This is undoubtedly the kind of thing Krzanich would rather have talked about at CES.